-Lynchburg College has saved 3.6 million kWH in electricity and 13.3 million gallons of water in the last two years, for a dollar savings of about $454,000, thanks primarily to continuing campus-wide retrofits completed as part of LC’s $4.65 million commitment to reducing energy use.
+University of Lynchburg has saved 3.6 million kWH in electricity and 13.3 million gallons of water in the last two years, for a dollar savings of about $454,000, thanks primarily to continuing campus-wide retrofits completed as part of LC’s $4.65 million commitment to reducing energy use.

 In addition to the retrofits, LC students have been participating in the Campus Conservation Nationals, which ended Feb.
 26. Nearly 250,000 students at 150 colleges and universities across the U.S. and Canada participated.

-More than LC 600 students signed up to participate and their efforts can be viewed on the Lynchburg College Dashboard.
+More than LC 600 students signed up to participate and their efforts can be viewed on the University of Lynchburg Dashboard.
 LC will continue its own campus challenge through April 2.

 Warmer-than-average temperatures during Round One (Feb.
 6 – 26), made it difficult to determine precise savings; however, it was clear that significant conservation efforts were made in the residence halls.

 Watch this video about the Conservation Challenge produced by College Communicating and Marketing student interns.

 The bulk of the savings in electrical use during the last two years was accomplishedwith retrofitted lights and heating and cooling systems and are equivalent to burning 49,677 100-watt incandescent light bulbs continuously for one month.

 The savings in water came from the installation of low-flow toilets, showerheads, and faucets, as well as “smart” irrigation systems have also decreased water usage and are equivalent to 3.2 million flushes in two years.